BoDonkey/BoDonkey/README.md

 - :telescope: Currently a technical writer and developer liaison

-- :seedling: Exploring Typescript and R
+- :seedling: Exploring Typescript, R, and C3 for Unity

-- :zap: In my free time I run a small farm and do cancer research :wink: No [really!](https://medicine.yale.edu/profile/robert_means/)
+- :zap: In my free time I run a small farm and do cancer, virus, and cell death research :wink: No [really!](https://medicine.yale.edu/profile/robert_means/)

 ---